•

 The Rickreall Christmas Pageant ran from 1938 until 2015 with the exception of the World War II years (1942-44), the volunteers of the pageant presented the Nativity story annually at the Rickreall Event Hall.
 Before the school closed, school students had the opportunity to join in the pageant, many as angels.

-Our two oldest children attended Rickreall Grade School when we first moved here.
+Our two oldest children attended Rickreall Grade School when we first moved to Rickreall.
 Like my children, many students would help raise funds for the pageant, but once the school closed it was up to the pageant volunteers to raise money to keep it running.
 Even though I was never in the pageant, I did enjoy helping in ways I could while the pageant still ran at The Rickreall Event Hall a tradition for Rickreall every December.

 Since we purchased this wonderful old building we have been doing overdue repairs like a leaky roof, rotted windows & siding.
 Little by little this old building is being preserved and upgraded.